nacnudus/nzcrash/README.md

 the WGS84 projection for convenience with packages like `ggmap`.

-Because New Zealand is tall and skinny, you can easily spot the main population centres with a simple boxplot.
+Because New Zealand is tall and skinny, you can easily spot the main population centres with a simple histogram.

 ```r